Mileage Calculator guide

 When should I use the Mileage Calculator?

 Use it when your task matches one of these common needs: Estimate mileage reimbursement from miles and rate.
 Add parking, tolls, or trip extras.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the miles driven, the rate per mile, and any parking, tolls, or extras that should be added.

 What is the Mileage Calculator doing with my inputs?

-In plain language: The calculator multiplies miles by the rate per mile, then adds parking, tolls, or other extra costs when entered.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Mileage amount = miles driven x rate per mile.
+Total = mileage amount + parking, tolls, or other entered extras.
+The examples on the page are there so you can compare your inputs with a reimbursement example before copying the answer.

 What should I double-check before trusting the answer?